 The relaxation time $\trel$ is the inverse of the spectral gap of the transition kernel of the chain.
 The spectral gap, denoted by $\gap$, has the following variational characterization:

-where $P$ is the transition kernel of the chain, $I$ is the identity matrix and the infimum is over all non-constant functions $f$.
-The following standard inequality (see, e.g.,~\cite{LPW}*{Section~12.2} and~\cite{SaloffCoste}) relates the mixing time and the relaxation time:
+where $P$ is the transition kernel of the chain, $I$ is the identity matrix and the infimum is over all nonconstant functions $f$.
+The following standard inequality (see, e.g., \cite{LPW}, Section~12.2, and \cite{SaloffCoste}) relates the mixing time and the relaxation time:

-with $\pi_{\min}:=\min_{\eta\in\Omega_{\Lambda,n^+}}\pi^\xi_{\Lambda}(\eta)$.
-By definition, in the SOS model $|\O_{\L,n^+}|=(n^+ + 1)^{|\L|}$ and $\pi_{\min}\ge \exp(-4\beta |\Lambda|n^+)/|\O_{\L,n^+}|$, thus for large enough $n^+$
+with $\pi_{\min}:=\min_{\eta\in\Omega_{\Lambda,n^+}}\pi^\xi _{\Lambda}(\eta)$.
+By definition, in the SOS model $|\Omega_{\Lambda,n^+}|=(n^+ + 1)^{|\Lambda|}$ and $\pi_{\min}\geq\exp(-4\beta|\Lambda|n^+)/|\Omega_{\Lambda,n^+}|$, thus for large enough $n^+$

 From now on we refer to the Markov chain defined above as the Glauber dynamics.
-One can use standard comparison estimates to obtain equivalent versions of our main results for other standard choices of Markov chains that are reversible w.r.t.\ the SOS Gibbs measures, such as e.g.\ the Metropolis chain with $\pm 1$ updates.
-Indeed, since the heights are confined within an interval of size $O(L)$ it is not hard to see that the the ratio between the different mixing times is at most polynomial in $L$.
-We refer to e.g.~\cite{CMST}*{Section~6} for a detailed argument in this direction.
+One can use standard comparison estimates to obtain equivalent versions of our main results for other standard choices of Markov chains that are reversible w.r.t. the SOS Gibbs measures, such as, for example, the Metropolis chain with $\pm$1 updates.
+Indeed, since the heights are confined within an interval of size $O(L)$ it is not hard to see that the ratio between the different mixing times is at most polynomial in $L$.
+We refer to, for example, \cite{CMST}, Section~6, for a detailed argument in this direction.